Autopsy shows woman was pregnant at the time she was killed

-Jericka Nasgah McGee, 21, of the 4400 block of Whittier Road was pregnant with a viable child at the time of the shooting, Winston-Salem police said.
 The N.C.
-Office of the Chief Medical Examiner conducted an autopsy on McGee's body.
+Office of the Chief Medical Examiner conducted the autopsy Friday on the body of Jericka Nasgah McGee, 21, of the 4400 block of Whittier Road.

-Officers arrived at the 1200 block of East 20th Street at 6:31 a.m.
-Thursday after a person driving to work saw a body on the road, police said.
+The investigation began Thursday.
+Officers arrived at the 1200 block of East 20th Street at 6:31 a.m. after a person driving to work saw a body on the road, police said.

 Officers found McGee's body lying on the street, police said.
 McGee had been shot several times.

-McGee's death is the city's 10th homicide this year, as compared with eight homicides during the same time period in 2019, police said.
+McGee's death was the city's 10th homicide in Winston-Salem this year, as compared with eight homicides during the same time period in 2019, police said.

+Her death also marked the city's fourth homicide since last Saturday.
+No arrests have been made in any of the four cases.

 Post a comment as